godsmark/midcentury/README.md

 * Email (hello@midcenturytherapy.com)
 * Address (Midcentury Envy, 670 Broadway, New York, NY 10012)

-The objective of this project was to take the list of suggested elements and figure out what was most important, less important, and which could be discarded.
+The objective of this project was to take the list of suggested elements and figure out what was most important, less important, and what could be discarded.